ryanpig/mal-tournament/README.md

 - Provide various game types from either scientific interested games or customized games.
 - Multi-threading default enabled to improve experiment running time.
 - Single sqlite3 database file to store all experiment result.
-- system wide logging function.
+- System wide logging function.
 - Integrated GoogleTest for unit tests.
-- Statistical analysis by visualization, such as heatmap, and boxchart.
+- Statistical analysis w/ visualization.

 ## Build Dependencies
-- Boost (program_options)
+- Boost (used for command line input parsing)
-- sqlite3
+- sqlite3 (database)
-- gtest (already included in the repo.)
+- gtest (used for unit testing.)

-### Build dependencies by make only
+#### Build dependencies by make only
-1. Install Boost and sqlite3
+-  Install Boost and sqlite3
-2. Modify corresponding library and header file paths in Makefile
+2. Modify corresponding library and header file paths of sqlite3 in Makefile
 3. `make`

-### Build dependencies by Conan
+#### Build dependencies by Conan
-1. `pip conan` (if not installed in your system)
+-  `pip conan` (if not installed in your system)
 2. `vim ~/.conan/profiles/default` (compiler.libcxx=libstdc++11) (if gcc version > 5.1)
 3. `conan install .` (install all dep. and generate .mak)
 4. `cp Makefiles/MakefileForConan .` (use Conan version Makefile)
 5. `make`

-### build and test
+### Build the main program
 - `make -j8 && ./mal`
 - `make test -j8 && ./unittest`

-## Test OS
+## Test environments
-- Ubuntu 16.04 LTS
+- Ubuntu 16.04 LTS / gcc 8.1.0
-- macOS Mojave 10.14
+- macOS Mojave 10.14 / clang- 1000.10.44.4

 ## How to use
-1. RandomGame w/ 2 players 2 actions in Softmax v.s.
-FictitiousPlay algorithm: `./mal -g RandomGame -a 2 -p 2 -s 6 -e 8`
+1. A 2-player 2-action Random Game with a algorithm pair (Softmax(6), FP(8)): `./mal -g RandomGame -a 2 -p 2 -s 6 -e 8`
-2. Run the tournament w/ all algorithms in a 2-player game w/ 3000 iterations `./mal -o true -r 3000`
+2. Run a tournament w/ all algorithms in a 2-player game w/ 3000 iterations `./mal -o true -r 3000`
-3. Run the tournament w/ all algorithm pairs in all game types `./mal -q true`
+3. Run a tournament w/ all algorithm pairs in all game types `./mal -q true`
+4. Run a tournament w/ all algorithm paris in 3-action 5-player games `./mal -q true -p 5 -a 3
+5. Run a tournament w/ all algorithm pairs in m-action n-player games (Note: time consuming) `./run_naction.sh`

 ## Command line flags
 - `./mal --help`